Padres hammer Scherzer, rout Mets 7-1 in playoff opener - WHIZ News

 The three-time Cy Young Award winner exited his first postseason start for New York down 7-0, a massive disappointment after Scherzer was signed to a $130 million contract in December to pitch big games for his new team.

-Blake Snell starts Saturday night in Game 2, likely against scuffling Mets ace Jacob deGrom.
-New York said the result Friday night would determine whether deGrom or Chris Bassitt gets the ball next.
+Blake Snell starts Saturday night in Game 2 against scuffling Mets ace Jacob deGrom.

+“Every game in a three-game series feels like it’s monumental,” Melvin said.

-After winning 101 games during the regular season, second-most in franchise history, the Mets are suddenly facing elimination at home after falling flat before a sellout crowd of 41,621 in their first playoff game since 2016.
+After winning 101 games during the regular season, second-most in franchise history, the Mets are suddenly facing elimination at home after falling flat before a revved-up sellout crowd in their first playoff game since 2016.

+“We’ve been really good and now we get to see what we’re made of,” said slugger Pete Alonso, who struck out in the first two playoff at-bats of his career — including with runners at the corners and one out in the first inning.

 Eduardo Escobar homered and doubled off Darvish, who has won all three of his starts against New York this year with a 0.86 ERA.

 The star right-hander from Japan, coming off a 16-win season, was the NL pitcher of the month for September and picked up right where he left off.
-He wriggled out of trouble early when the game was still competitive and then settled in to throw seven innings of six-hit ball without a walk.
+He wriggled out of trouble early when the game was still competitive and then settled in to throw seven innings of six-hit ball without a walk for his first postseason victory in five years.

 Darvish is 5-0 with a 2.56 ERA in eight career regular-season starts against the Mets, including 3-0 at Citi Field.

+“We’re getting pretty spoiled,” Melvin said, noting that Darvish “invents pitches” during his outings.
+“It’s kind of a typical Yu Darvish game.”

 The 38-year-old Scherzer also lost a critical game last weekend in Atlanta, giving up nine hits — including two homers — and four runs over 5 2/3 innings.
-He missed about nine weeks this season during two stints on the injured list with oblique injuries, but said Thursday he was fully healthy.
+He missed about nine weeks this season during two stints on the injured list with left oblique injuries, but finished 11-5 with a 2.29 ERA and said Thursday he was fully healthy.

-Scherzer had little snap on some breaking balls, though, and the Padres took advantage.
-Bell launched a two-run homer in the first in his initial postseason plate appearance for his first home run since Sept.
+Scherzer had little snap on his pitches, though, and the Padres took advantage.
+Bell launched a two-run homer in the first in his initial postseason plate appearance and flipped his bat after his first home run since Sept.
 6.

+“I kind of blacked out for it,” Bell said.
+“It felt like I was on a cloud.”

+Grisham, batting eighth after hitting .107 from Sept.
+1 on, connected for a solo shot in the second.

 TRAINER’S ROOM

-Padres: Darvish was visited on the mound by manager Bob Melvin and an athletic trainer following Escobar’s double in the seventh, but stayed in the game. … After not feeling well the past few days, RHP Mike Clevinger was left off the series roster in favor of adding LHP Sean Manaea to the bullpen instead.
-Clevinger took a late flight Thursday to New York, separate from the team, following a negative COVID-19 test.
-“I think he’s feeling a little better now,” Melvin said Friday.
-“I felt like another lefty with a little length down there was important.”
+Padres: Darvish was visited on the mound by Melvin and an athletic trainer following Escobar’s double in the seventh, but stayed in the game.
+“He had a little blister going on his foot,” Melvin said. … After not feeling well the past few days, RHP Mike Clevinger was left off the series roster in favor of adding LHP Sean Manaea to the bullpen instead.

-Mets: All-Star RF Starling Marte batted sixth in his first game back from a broken middle finger on his right (throwing) hand.
+Mets: All-Star RF Starling Marte batted sixth and went 2 for 4 in his first game back from a broken middle finger on his right (throwing) hand.
 He was injured Sept.
 6 when he was hit by a pitch in Pittsburgh.
 With his middle finger wrapped, Marte received a loud ovation during pregame introductions.
 He grounded a single up the middle leading off the second and then stole second and third — sliding headfirst into both bases.

 UP NEXT